VIBE: Family Friendly

 Anna Maria Island is a 7-mile long barrier island on Florida's Gulf Coast.
 It is one of the most popular destinations in Florida, with over 400,000 visitors annually.
 The island has a population of about 3,000 year-round residents and a number of vacation homes and condominiums.
-It is famous for its sunsets, which are often photographed.
 Close to Tampa International Airport, Anna Maria Island has become a popular tourist destination.
 Grab your rental car and make your way to unique hotels and restaurants.
 It is especially nice for families with kids who can enjoy the calm Gulf water.
 We like Manatee Beach and Coquina Beach the best.

 Manatee Beach Sand

 We used to live in the Bradenton area and visited Manatee Beach as often as possible.
-It's such a beautiful ride past the popular causeway beaches.
+It's such a beautiful ride along the popular causeway beaches.
 There are people fishing, jet skiing and riding horses in the shallow water.
-The sand is white, typical of a Florida west coast beach.
-It is more compacted than other beaches so make sure you have a spike for your umbrella.
-You will have to work to get it in deep.
+The sand at the beach is white, typical of a Florida west coast beach.
+It is more compacted than other beaches so make sure you have a shovel and stable base for your umbrella.
 The sand is a little different than Siesta Key Beach.
 It may get hot on your feet during the summer so bring sandals to wear until you reach your chosen spot.
 Then settle in and relax near the Gulf of Mexico shore.

 Manatee Beach Water